mathsyouth/devstack/README.md

 # devstack
-Use Devstack to install OpenStack Liberty with Neutron, Heat, Swift and Ceilometer
+Use Devstack Liberty to install stable OpenStack Liberty with Neutron, Heat, Swift and Ceilometer